ocean-tracking-network/node-manager-training/_episodes/08_tag_metadata.md

     style end2 fill:#FF0000,stroke:#FF0000
 </pre>

-Once a project has been registered, the next step (for `Tracker` and `Data` project types) is to undertake quality control and load the tagging metadata into the database.
-Tagging metadata should be reported to the Node in the template provided [here](https://members.oceantrack.org/data/data-collection).
-This file will contain information about the deployment of tags (acoustic, PIT, satellite, floy etc.) in or on animals for the purposes of tracking their movements using either listening stations or via mark/recapture.
-Any biological metrics that were measured at tagging time, i.e. length, weight, population, are recorded for future analysis.
+Once a project has been registered, the next step (for `Tracker` and `Data` project types) is to begin to quality control and load the project's tagging metadata into the database.
+Tagging metadata should be reported to your Node in the template provided [here](https://members.oceantrack.org/data/data-collection).
+This file holds information about the deployment of any and all tags (acoustic, PIT, satellite, floy etc.) in or on animals for the purposes of tracking their movements using either listening stations or via mark/recapture.
+Any biological metrics that were measured at tagging time, i.e. length, weight, population, are also able to be recorded for association with the tagging event, permitting future analyses.

 Recall that there are multiple levels of data tables in the database for tagging records: `raw tables` ("raw"), `cache tables` ("intermediate") and `otn tables` ("upper").
-The process for loading tagging metadata reflects this, as does the GitLab task list.
+The process for loading tagging metadata evaluates and promotes the data through each of these levels, as reflected by the GitLab task list.

 ## Completed Metadata